isomerpages/moe-tkgs/_cca/Clubs and Service Boards/Clubs and Service Boards.md

 description: ""
 third_nav_title: Clubs and Service Boards
 ---
-Our Clubs and Service Boards CCA group cultivates diverse skills, from digital technology to community service, debate, and literacy promotion.
+<p>Our Clubs and Service Boards CCA group cultivates diverse skills, from digital technology to community service, debate, and literacy promotion.
 We foster creativity, critical thinking, leadership, and social responsibility.
-Through varied activities, we develop well-rounded individuals prepared for future challenges whilst contributing meaningfully to our school and community.
+Through varied activities, we develop well-rounded individuals prepared for future challenges whilst contributing meaningfully to our school and community.</p>

 <h3>Year 2024</h3>
 <table>